Pandora-Finance/BSC-stream-contract/README.md

 <a href="https://ibb.co/Y3s5Lz4"><img src="https://i.ibb.co/56HQRNX/download-1.png" alt="download-1" border="0"></a>

-The Main contract is named "Sablier.sol"
+The Main contract is named "BSC_Stream.sol"

 The BSC-Stream Contract Can be summed up in Five Functions